Our Mission

 School History

-With the support of Persimmon Grove AME Church, New Garden Friends School opened in the church’s new basement with 60 students in kindergarten through sixth grade.
-Under the early leadership of Bob Welsh, the school held fast to the Quaker tenet that there is that of God in everyone, while honoring and challenging each child to excel at his or her highest level.
+With the generosity of Coral Judd and Persimmon Grove AME Church, New Garden Friends School opened its doors in 1971 with 60 students in kindergarten through sixth grade.
+Under the early leadership of Bob Welsh, the school held tightly to its Quaker foundation and its commitment to honoring the Light in each child and adult.